 If your child was born overseas, the U.S. Embassy in Juba, South Sudan, can accept the application for the child’s CRBA.
 Please note, however, that we can approve or deny CRBA applications only for children born in South Sudan.
-If a child was born in another country, we can only collect the application and supporting documents and forward them to the U.S. Embassy in the country of birth for adjudication.
-To save time and streamline the process, we strongly encourage applicants, where possible, to apply for the CRBA in the country or consular district where the child was born.
+If a child was born in another country, we can only collect the application and supporting documents and forward them to the U.S. Embassy in that country for adjudication.
+To save time and streamline the process, we strongly encourage applicants – where possible – to apply for the CRBA in the country or consular district where the child was born.

-All applicants must fully complete the CRBA application (Form DS-2029: Application for Consular Report of Birth Abroad) (PDF 110 KB) prior to the interview.
-If the child was born out of wedlock to a U.S. citizen father or the parents are not able to present a marriage certificate, the applicants should also complete and bring Form DS–5507: Affidavit of Physical Presence or Residence, Parentage and Support.
-(PDF 56 KB)
+All applicants must fully complete the CRBA application, Form DS-2029: Application for Consular Report of Birth Abroad (PDF 353 KB), prior to the interview.
+If the child was born out of wedlock to a U.S. citizen father or the parents are not able to present a marriage certificate, the applicants should also complete and bring Form DS–5507: Affidavit of Physical Presence or Residence, Parentage and Support (PDF 287 KB).

 All CRBA applications must be fully completed prior to the interview.
 Do not leave any items blank.
 For any question that does not apply, mark “N/A” (not applicable).

 Do not sign the application.
-If both parents will attend the CRBA appointment, which we recommend, you will sign the application at the interview in front of a Consular Officer.
-If the U.S. Citizen Parent will not be present at the interview, please see below: “Information for Applications Where U.S. Citizen Parent Is Not Present for Interview.”
+We recommend that both parents attend the CRBA appointment.
+In this case, both parents will sign the application at the interview in front of a Consular Officer.
+If the U.S. citizen parent will not be present at the interview, please refer to the section in Step Seven below.

-All applicants for a child’s passport must complete Form DS-11: Passport Application prior to the interview.
+All applicants for a child’s passport must complete Form DS-11: Passport Application (PDF 102KB) prior to the interview.
 Do not leave any items blank.
 For any question that does not apply, mark “N/A” (not applicable).
 We encourage you to apply for a CRBA and passport at the same time.
-Because all fees are non-refundable, we recommend that you initially pay only for the CRBA application.
-Once the CRBA is approved, you may pay for the passport application.
+The applicant much also complete the Affidavit for no social security number for the child (PDF 269 KB).

 Do not sign the passport application.
 The application must be signed in the presence of a Consular Officer.

-If either parent is not able to attend the appointment, the applicants should also bring Form DS- 3053: Statement of Consent: Issuance of a U.S. Passport to a Minor Under Age 16.
+If either parent is not able to attend the appointment, the applicants should also bring Form DS- 3053: Statement of Consent or Special Circumstances: Issuance of a Passport to a Minor Under Age 16 (PDF 42KB).
 The DS-3053 must be signed in front of a notary public and the original must be presented at the interview.
+The DS-3053 must be accompanied by a copy of the front and back of the valid identification presented to the notary public.
 We do not accept scanned or faxed copies.
-We also do not accept foreign notaries.
+We also do not accept most notaries from outside of the United States.
 If the parent who is not at the interview is not in the United States, the DS-3053 can be notarized at the nearest U.S. Embassy or Consulate.

-On the day of your appointment, you must present originals of the following items (photocopies or scanned or faxed copies will not be accepted):
+On the day of your appointment, you must present original records for each of the following items (photocopies or scanned or faxed copies will not be accepted):